 What Is EBITDA?

-EBITDA stands for earnings before interest, tax, depreciation and amortization.
-Investors and analysts use EBITDA as one way to evaluate a company’s performance.
+The term EBITDA stands for “Earnings Before Interest, Tax, Depreciation and Amortization.”
+Investors and analysts use EBITDA as one way to evaluate a company’s performance and overall profitability.
 In particular, it gives investors an idea of a company’s cash flow and operating profit.
-That knowledge helps you understand how well a company can handle its operating costs.
+That knowledge helps you understand how well a company can handle its various operating costs.

-Other common measures of profitability, like net income or profit, don’t always tell the whole story of a company’s finances.
-EBITDA allows you to more easily compare companies across geographies and industries, without worrying about some of the intangibles that can skew profit numbers.
+Other common measures of profitability, such as net income, don’t always tell the whole story of a company’s finances.
+EBITDA allows you to more easily compare companies across various market sectors, without worrying about some of the intangibles that can skew profit numbers.